 k1.
 It requires just a multiple of 6 stitches, such as 6, 12, or 18.
 That mismatch is the problem.

-You can read the full answer on our account options page, but in short: Basic subscriptions let you track your current row for any stitch pattern, set a variety of preferences, maintain a list of favorite stitch patterns, and mark the stitch patterns you’ve contributed as private.
+You can read the full answer on our account options page, but in short: Basic subscriptions let you track your current row for any stitch pattern, set a variety of preferences, maintain a list of favorite stitch patterns, mark the stitch patterns you’ve contributed as private, and curate collections.
 Premium subscriptions let you export publication-quality stitch maps, mark stitch patterns as hidden, specify custom links, and participate in our affiliate program.

 A private stitch pattern is one only you can see.
 This is just the ticket when you have the right to copy a stitch pattern “for personal use only,” and you’d like to view its stitch map.